bilha-analytics/bilha-analytics.github.io/_posts/2025-05-05-LLM_evaluate-crowd-behaviour--bbc-africa-video-GenZ-KE.md

 ## Some results
- **LLM Credibility:** Table 1 below shows how well the LLMs worked with the provided input and whether they seemed to lean towards a particular score in the provided binary and likert scales.
+ **LLM Suitability:** Table 1 below shows how well the LLMs worked with the provided input and whether they seemed to lean towards a particular score in the provided binary and likert scales.
 The runs with data points from the 5-minutes long segments and using Mistral LLM seem to be relatively consistent across the different checks.
 The next sections will focus on that set of results.

  <p align='center'>
     <img src='https://github.com/bilha-analytics/bilha-analytics.github.io/blob/master/res/bbc-video/01-LLM-cred-check.png?raw=true' width='450'>